These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • A trail of fallen leaves crisscrosses the sun’s path.

-• there are cranberries though, luminent and sweet.
+• though there are cranberries, luminous and sweet.

-• Between the season of birth and the season of sleep,
+• Between the seasons of birth and sleep,

-• words amble through the woods on the shoulders of the wind.
+• words wander through the woods on the shoulders of the wind.

 • Written and Translated by Meifu Wang